bcmann5/bcmann5.github.io/_posts/2022-08-14-welcome-to-jekyll.md

 ---
-title: "Historical Unemployment Insurance Maps"
+title: "Historical unemployment insurance maps"
 layout: post
 ---
 I created these maps in Stata while working on a history paper to discuss how UI coverage has changed across time.
 Light purple indicates that a state is in the middle 50% of states for weekly maxium benefit generosity and has the median maxium number of weeks.